AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 **DETERMINED** to fulfil the legacy that our national heros fought for, the martyrs who fought the Daux for the ownership of the islands who were trying to occupy the princely states, the pirates who wanted to liberate Solemania and make it an egalitarian society, the warriors who fought in its fight for freedom, and the countless other revolts that happened across the archipelago.

+**COMMITTED** to prevent a greater Solemani civil war between the three major divisions of Solemania: Sakuille, Turkém, and Mahapur, and the various minority and native groups against Solemania.

 **DECLARE** that all peoples within the islands that was once believed to be patronized by Xa'kusao, are equal and independent in all respects, as-well as united as one;

 **RECOGNIZE** that this constitution is the common law of the islands, and to provide a framework for future amendments;